-Remember the R's for Healthier, Resilient Soils and Grazinglands More than half of South Dakota ranchers practice at least a simple rotational grazing system, according to a 2018 rancher survey by South Dakota State University.
+Remember the R's

+for Healthier, Resilient Soils and Grazinglands

+More than half of South Dakota ranchers practice at least a simple rotational grazing system, according to a 2018 rancher survey by South Dakota State University.
 Moving livestock to allow pastures to rest and recover is an important first step in sound grazing systems that produce more forage and productive grasslands.

 Those who have been using sound grazing practices for years have discovered that using those practices also results in healthier grassland soils.
-In turn, applying basic soil health principles used on croplands to grasslands builds resilient, productive grasslands as well as healthy soils.
+Basic soil health principles used for croplands such as a diversity of plants and keeping roots growing are modeled after healthy grasslands development.

 Rotational grazing, for instance, keeps pastures from being overgrazed, leaving enough grass cover to keep the soil armored.
 Just as importantly, live roots keep growing in the soil to feed microbes as pastures are rested and allowed to recover after grazing.
-The shorter term grazing encourages more even use of forages, resulting in more diversity of plant species- another important principle to follow in building healthy soils.
-The bottom line: you can't build healthy grassland soils without applying sound grazing practices, nor can you get the most production from your grasses without applying the principles of soil health.
+The shorter term, more intense grazing encourages more even use of forages, resulting in more diversity of plant speciesanother important principle to follow in building healthy soils.

+The bottom line: you can't build healthy grassland soils without applying sound grazing principles, nor can you get the most production from your grasses without applying the principles of soil health.

 Remember the R's!
-Easy to remember grazing principles One simple way to keep the best of the grazing principles in mind is to remember the r's.
+Easy to remember grazing principles

+One simple way to keep the best of the grazing principles in mind is to remember the r's.
 That includes Rotate, Rest, and Recover, along with proper stocking Rates and maintaining healthy Root systems.

 Rotating pastures is the grazing management technique that enables pastures to be rested.
 This period of Rest after grazing, in turn, allows time for both plants and their roots to Recover.
 This recovery time promotes regrowth and natural diversity in grasslands.

 Optimum stocking Rate matches the amount of expected forage to numbers of livestock, helping ensure grasses will not be overgrazed.
 Giving plant Roots time to recover after grazing is critical to long-term plant health, as well as to feeding soil microbes that build healthy soils able to infiltrate and hold rainfall.

 Keep the R's in mind to set the framework for resilient soils, grasslands, and ranches!

-A key to rotational grazing is leaving a healthy amount of grass at least 4 inches, generally-after grazing to allow plants and roots to rest and recover, and feed microbes.
+A key to rotational grazing is leaving a healthy amount of grass-at least 4 inches, generally- after grazing to allow plants and roots to rest and recover, and feed microbes.

 "We don't need to take all that grass off.
-One of our goals is to leave a minimum of a thousand pounds of grass per acre behind after grazing leave that ground covered, leave that armor on the ground.
+One of our goals is to leave a minimum of a thousand pounds of grass per acre behind after grazingleave that ground covered, leave that armor on the ground.
 We try to save every drop of rain we get.
-If you can cover your ground in a drought and leave it covered, as soon as it rains, within 30 to 45 days it's ready to go again But if you bare the ground it may be three to five years before it recovers.
-Leaving enough forage after grazing to feed soil microbes is a big thing that and letting our land rest.
+If you can cover your ground in a drought and leave it covered, as soon as it rains, within 30 to 45 days it's ready to go again.
+But if you bare the ground it may be three to five years before it recovers.
+Leaving enough forage after grazing to feed soil microbes is a big thingthat and letting our land rest.
 We might be grazing on a piece of land a week or sometimes only a day, but then we don't touch it for a full year so it has a lot of time to recover.
 Rest is important, but rest alone isn't the answer.
-You have to have enough moisture during that rest so the grass and roots can recover-there's no set or magic time frame for how long it takes a pasture to recover." -Pat Guptill Quinn, SD Rotate Rotate pastures, time of year, and livestock type If you want higher grassland production for years to come, more resilience in a drought, and diverse grasslands that infiltrate and store rainfall to build healthy soils, think rotation.
-It's the pathway to the rest and recovery both plants and their roots need to build both healthy grasslands and healthy soils.
-The problem with season long grazing is the likelihood of overgrazing the plants livestock like most.
-Longstanding research shows 50% of root growth stops when 60% of the leaf volume of plants are grazed, and all root growth stops when 80% of the plant is grazed.
-If a plant gets knocked down again and again in one season, it will eventually die, and other, less palatable plants move in.
-What you want instead is to offer plants the chance to rest and recover, pumping sugar downward to the roots, to feed the soil biology.
+You have to have enough moisture during that rest so the grass and roots can recover-there's no set or magic time frame for how long it takes a pasture to recover."

+-Pat Guptill Quinn, SD